I think my baby might have a tongue tie?...

 Following an online booking request, a home visit (dependent on location) will be confirmed for a face to face consultation.

-(Babies under 6 months old, 6-10 months based on an individual assessment)
+(Babies 0-10 months based on an individual assessment)

 We will discuss any concerns that you have with breast feeding or bottle feeding.
 We will discuss any relevant medical history.
 The procedure and any potential risk factors associated.